DredderGun/async-demo-queue/README.md

 # Async Queue

-The app add tasks to queue and process it asynchronously.
-You can change configs in src/main/resources/application-prod.properties: tasks-count - tasks that can be process in the same time isAsync - tasks process one by one or simultaneously (the same as tasks-count=1)
+The app adds tasks to queue and processes it asynchronously.
+You can change configs in src/main/resources/application-prod.properties:
+- tasks-count - tasks that can be process in the same time
+- isAsync - tasks process one by one or simultaneously (the same as tasks-count=1)

 Yet you can see how it works when start many tasks simultaneously in TaskManagerIntegrationTest or test API in CheckFactorialIntegrationTest

 Used technology:
-Spark - for handle web requests,
+- Spark - for handle web requests,
-Guice - for dependency injection,
+- Guice - for dependency injection,
-Jackson - for parse request body
+- Jackson - for parse request body

 ## How to start it?